Have you noticed unique artworks sprinkling the Methow Valley?

 (Artwork by Hannah Viano.)

-Last March Methow Arts commissioned artists Hannah Viano and Tim Odell to create ten artworks (stations) which capture these elements.
+The River Collaborative Project commissioned artists Hannah Viano and Tim Odell to create ten artworks (stations) which capture the elements of the river.

-“Our goal is to link people to place,” says Amanda Jackson Mott, director of Methow Arts.
+“Our goal through this project is to link people to place,” says Amanda Jackson Mott, director of Methow Arts.
 “We want people to be enticed by the unique artwork and want to get engaged and learn more about our sense of place and Valley.”

 INFO: Methow Arts, firstname.lastname@example.org SPONSORS: Department of Ecology, MSRF, and Bureau of Reclamation.